Alt+Shift collaborates with and supports ISDs to create sustainable change.

 - Partner - The ISD team and Alt+Shift begin training, coaching, and meeting.

-Training includes initial training, subsequent training, on-going training.
-Having a comprehensive training plan supports sustainability and growth of the improvement effort.
+Training includes initial training, subsequent training, and on-going training.
+Having a comprehensive training plan supports sustainability and growth of the implementation effort.

-Initial training: During the Prepare phase, ISDs select LEAs and/or programs who will receive the first round of training.
+Initial training: During the Prepare phase, ISDs select member districts and/or programs who will receive the first round of training.
 Alt+Shift provides the initial training.

-Subsequent training: When new LEAs, programs, or other cohorts are brought on, they will also need the initial training.
-ISDs will identify personnel to receive Level 2 Instructor Training from Alt+Shift to be able to provide that whenever the need arises in the ISD.
-See “Sustain” below for more information about Level 2 Instructor Training.
+Subsequent training: When new member districts, programs, or other cohorts are brought on, they will also need the initial training.
+ISDs will identify personnel to attend the Course Trainer Institute from Alt+Shift to be able to provide that whenever the need arises in the ISD.
+See “Sustain” below for more information about the Course Trainer Institute.

-On-going training: This refers to job-embedded, continuous training that is needed as part of implementation.
+On-going training: This refers to job-embedded, continuous support and feedback that is needed as part of implementation.
 This takes on a variety of forms and is co-constructed by the ISD and their local districts and programs based on need.
 Some examples include coaching, peer coaching, refresher training, parent training, and professional learning communities.

 Learners cannot benefit from instructional practices they do not experience.
-On-going, job-embedded support is critical to implementing new practices learned in training.
+On-going, job-embedded support and feedback is critical to implementing new practices learned in training.